mysqlcheck - Man Page

 mysqlcheck has a special feature compared to other client programs.
 The default behavior of checking tables (--check) can be changed by renaming the binary.
 If you want to have a tool that repairs tables by default, you should just make a copy of mysqlcheck named mysqlrepair, or make a symbolic link to mysqlcheck named mysqlrepair.
 If you invoke mysqlrepair, it repairs tables.

-The following names can be used to change mysqlcheck default behavior.
+The names shown in the following table can be used to change mysqlcheck default behavior.

 mysqlrepairThe default option is --repair